devikrishnar/osp-ocp-vm-migration/README.md

 ## Introduction

 [OpenShift Virtualization](https://docs.openshift.com/container-platform/4.8/virt/about-virt.html) is a feature of OpenShift that allows users to run and manage virtual machine workloads alongside container workloads on the same platform.
-It supports various virtualization tasks like creating new VMs, importing existing VMs from other platforms, managing network controllers and storage disks attached to VMs, etc.
+It supports various virtualization tasks like creating new VMs, importing existing VMs from other platforms, managing network controllers and storage disks attached to VMs, etc. The [cnv-demos repo](https://github.com/rh-telco-tigers/cnv-demos) goes through the various features of OpenShift Virtualization.

-A major attraction of OpenShift Virtualization was the feature to migrate existing VMs from other platforms like VMware vSphere and Red Hat Virtualization to OpenShift Virtualization using the [Migration Toolkit for Virtualization (MTV)](https://access.redhat.com/documentation/en-us/migration_toolkit_for_virtualization/2.2/html/installing_and_using_the_migration_toolkit_for_virtualization/about-mtv) operator.
+A major attraction of OpenShift Virtualization is the feature to migrate existing VMs from other platforms like VMware vSphere and Red Hat Virtualization to OpenShift Virtualization using the [Migration Toolkit for Virtualization (MTV)](https://access.redhat.com/documentation/en-us/migration_toolkit_for_virtualization/2.2/html/installing_and_using_the_migration_toolkit_for_virtualization/about-mtv) operator.
 But MTV operator does not support the migration of VMs (instances) from Red Hat OpenStack platform at the moment.
 This post will go through the steps to cold migrate a VM from Red Hat OpenStack platform to OpenShift Virtualization.

 ## Environment